Felipe Solá found out he was being sacked as Argentine FM while enroute to Celac Summit

 According to Foreign Ministry sources, Sola had had numerous crises and several personal fights with Alberto Fernández, but his replacement was expected to come only after the November 14 mid-term elections.

-Meanwhile, the Buenos Aires newspaper Clarín has reported over the weekend that the appointment of outgoing Cabinet Chief Santiago Cafiero as Foreign Minister was some sort of compromise decision and that he too will be replaced thter November either by current Argentine Ambassador to Washington DC, Jorge Argüello or by former Vice President Daniel Scioli, who is the current Ambassador to Brazil.
+Meanwhile, the Buenos Aires newspaper Clarín has reported over the weekend that the appointment of outgoing Cabinet Chief Santiago Cafiero as Foreign Minister was some sort of compromise decision and that he too will be replaced later November either by current Argentine Ambassador to Washington DC, Jorge Argüello or by former Vice President Daniel Scioli, who is the current Ambassador to Brazil.

 Cafiero and the new Argentine ministers are expected to take their oaths of office Monday.
 After that, further changes are expected to take place at the Palacio San Martín (Foreign Ministry building in Buenos Aires).